wangzhenj321/CPP-Manual/blog/auto-decltype-return-value-after-function.md

 auto bar = foo(); // int& or int?
 ```

-The short answer is in C++11, auto defaults to being by-value for references, so in the above code bar is an int.
+The short answer is in C++11, **auto defaults to being by-value for references**, so in the above code bar is an int.
 However, you can add the & as a modifier to force it to be a reference:

 ```c++
 int& foo();